INTENT VERSUS IMPACT

 The Inner Critic The inner critic is what we call that inner voice that judges, criticizes and shames us.
 The thoughts surrounding actions, interactions, reactions, our choices and our behaviors- that is our inner critic.
 Yes, at times that inner critic can be harsh- which might seem like an understatement at times.
 We might hate…

-The Mother Wound Have you intentionally looked into your mother wound?
+Subscribe to The Shek Check Podcast Check in and check out The Shek Check Podcast wherever you get your favorite podacsts.
+Click Here The Mother Wound Have you intentionally looked into your mother wound?
 We are all born of a mother- and so we all have a mother wound.
-To understand the mother wound, we have to understand that there are generations of beliefs and behaviors that get passed down.
-The roles mothers played in the past and…
+To understand the mother wound, we…

 Intuition In Episode 95 of The Shek Check Podcast I sat down to chat with the founder of The Intuitionology Project, Sunil Godse to talk about intuition and cultivating intuition. in·tu·i·tion /ˌint(y)o͞oˈiSH(ə)n/ noun the ability to understand something immediately, without the need for conscious reasoning.
 Sunil Godse: Cultivating Intuition Sunil Godse is a well-known coach…